Cooking Event Planning: What Hosts Should Know Before Booking

 Details at a glance:

-• The night runs 2.5–4 hours depending on the format.
+The experience runs 2.5–4 hours depending on the format.

 This information supports scheduling, travel planning, and any sign-off steps your team needs.